-An Entered Employment should be assigned when a job is obtained while enrolled and participating in FSET and the job meets all of the below criteria:
+An Entered Employment should be assigned when a job is obtained while enrolled and participating in FSET.
+The new job must meet all of the below criteria:

-- Meets the definition of part-time employment, full-time employment, or selfemployment (see Appendix A), - Has a start date on or after the FSET enrollment start date,
+- Meets the definition of part-time employment, full-time employment, or selfemployment (see Appendix A), - Has a start date on or after the FSET enrollment start date. - Is gained prior to disenrollment from FSET, - Is gained as a result of FSET participation,